 We are going to state the purpose of this article up front.
 If you are part of a non-government, civil society organisation or initiative that is working for a better food future for our country, then we would love to hear about what you are doing, how you do it, and why.
 You can tell us by completing this survey.
-It closes 21st June 2021.
+It closes on July 12, 2021.

 That might be enough for you.
 You might run off to complete the survey straight away (please do and tell all your friends and colleagues!)
 But if you are asking “why do you want to hear from us?”, then read on.